 A: While I call the United States home, I understand that there are MANY of you that do not.
-And, as such, your targets, be they computers or people, may not reside in the United States.
-Our examples, courseware, and labs all have international components to them.
+And as such your targets, be they computers or people, may not reside in the United States.
+Our examples, courseware, and labs have international components to them.
 Yes, there is a large amount of the courseware that covers data in the United States and how to find it but we also move around the world collecting and analyzing data.

 Media Mentioning SEC487

 - http://www.timothydeblock.com/eis/134 – Timothy De Block and Micah Hoffman talk about:

 - What was the origin of the course?

 - http://www.timothydeblock.com/eis/136 – Timothy De Block and Micah Hoffman talk about:

 - What’s the most exciting aspect of the course?